cinchy-co/Documentation/cql/the-basics-of-cql/cql-statements-overview/cinchy-ddl-statements.md

 ## Overview

-DDL is used to create a database schema and define constraints.The Cinchy DDL functions covered on this page are:
+DDL is used to create a database schema and define constraints.
+The Cinchy DDL functions covered on this page are:

 * [​Create Table​](cinchy-ddl-statements.md#create-table)
 * [​Alter Table​](cinchy-ddl-statements.md#alter-table)